rstudio/rstudio-conf-2022-program/python/achieving-seamless-workflow-r-python.md

 talk_id: 22082
 talk_slug: achieving-seamless-workflow-r-python
 talk_type: regular
+talk_tags: [interop, modeling, public-sector, story]
 session_slug: python
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Achieving a seamless workflow between R, Python and SAS from within RStudio
+talk_title: "Achieving a seamless workflow between R, Python and SAS from within RStudio"
 # A short version of the title, suitable for small displays
 talk_title_short: Achieving a seamless workflow between R, Python and SAS from within RStudio
 # A link to your talk's materials, when ready